Georganizations/argocd-example-apps/helm-dependency/README.md

     - wordpress-database
 ```

-In order to disable this chart, you must set the value to false for both `mariadb.enabled` and `wordpress.mariadb.enabled`.
-The first is used by the mariadb subchart condition field, the second is used by the wordpress chart deployment template.
+In order to disable this chart. you must set the value to false for both `mariadb.enabled` and `wordpress.mariadb.enabled`.
+The first is used by the mariadb subchart condition field. the second is used by the wordpress chart deployment template.
 An example demonstration is available in the values-nomaria.yaml file:
 ```yaml
 mariadb:
   enabled: false